Ranjkanna/freecodecampresonsivedesignHTML-CSSworkshop/README.md

-# FreeCodeCamp Responsive Web Design & HTML-CSS Workshop 🚀
+# FreeCodeCamp Responsive Web Design & HTML-CSS-javaScript Workshop 🚀

 Welcome to my repository!
 This space is dedicated to tracking my progress, daily labs, and workshops as I complete the **Responsive Web Design Certification** on FreeCodeCamp.